ONLYOFFICE/document-server-integration/web/documentserver-example/java-spring/README.md

 Download the [Java-Spring example](https://api.onlyoffice.com/editors/demopreview) from our site.

-To connect the editors to your website, specify the path to the editors installation in the *\src\main\resources\settings.properties* file:
+To connect the editors to your website, specify the path to the editors installation, server address and port in the *\src\main\resources\settings.properties* file:

 ```
  server.address=address